Kristabell74/Weather-Dashboard/Assets/README copy.md

 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

 Use the [OpenWeather API]to retrieve weather data for cities.
-The documentation includes a s(https://openweathermap.org/api) ection called "How to start" that provides basic setup and usage instructions.
+The documentation includes a (https://openweathermap.org/api) section called "How to start" that provides basic setup and usage instructions.
 You will use `localStorage` to store any persistent data.

 ## User Story